Tinkerforge/doc/en/source/Software/Brickv.rst

 -----------------------

 The recommended tool for flashing of Brick firmwares is Brick Viewer.
-For Linux systems without a graphical desktop there is the ``brick-flash-cmd`` tool.
+For Linux systems without a graphical desktop there is the ``brick-flash`` tool.

 Using Brick Viewer